hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 $ source venv/bin/activate
 ```

-Now you're in your bubble so we can start installing project specific utilities.
+Now you're in your bubble, so we can start installing project-specific utilities.
 If you ever need to deactivate your environment, run `deactivate`.

 ### Install Django

-Finally it's Django time!
+Finally, it's Django time!
 We'll use pip to install Django, so run this in your
 command line, making sure you're in your project folder and the virtual
 environment is activated: